jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 To illustrate how effective the compression is and the strategy I decided to use, we can take an example of a shader code that "nicely" written, and one with code duplication.

-Let's use the [tool](https://gist.github.com/jtpio/547db4510c0bec05bed5) that mentioned above to minify / compress everything quickly.
+Let's use the [gist](https://gist.github.com/jtpio/547db4510c0bec05bed5) mentioned above to minify / compress everything quickly.

 For the example, let's take a short shader made by iq for his [formulanimation tutorial](https://www.youtube.com/watch?v=0ifChJ0nJfM):